Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 The Sync-Script synchronizes the FD-Buttons for both Captain and FO.
 If you don't want that, comment out (--) Line 4 (the call for the Function FNX_SYNC_FD)

 ## Profiles
-As already stated, if you don't have the FSLabs Fonts you have to customize the Fonts-Settings for every Action.
-From my testing, the Plugin/.NET should default to another Font (like Sans Serif or something).
-So the Plugin/Profile should basically work.<br/>As Alternatives I'd recommend: For Text-Displays "Alte Din 1451 Mittelschrift" and for the Quartz-Displays "Digital 7".<br/>
 The View Buttons use the vJoy Device Driver and Custom Cameras.
 You have to install the vJoy Device Driver (and configure a Joystick), map the vJoy's Buttons to the "Load Custom Camera" Bindings and Save/Create your Custom Cameras for the respective Button.
 If you want to use these!
 When you don't want to use the View-Buttons you don't need the vJoy Driver installed.
 You could also build something similar with the Default StreamDeck "HotKey" Action (under System) - but this requires MSFS to have Input-Focus (the vJoy-Driver Buttons work regardless of which Application has Input-Focus - like your normal Joystick Buttons)<br/>
 The Mapping I use:<br/>
 | vJoy Button# | Mapping in MSFS | Title in Profile |